Skip to main content

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

-The Firestone tyre factory closed in November 1979 with the loss of 1,500 jobs.
-The 51 year old factory was out of date, its production-line making cross-ply tyres rather than longer-lasting radials.
-It was hoped that workers might move to Firestone’s more modern factory in Wales, but this too closed the following year.
+The Firestone factory finally closed its doors in 1979 with the loss of 1,500 jobs.
+The 51-year-old factory was regarded as outdated, its production line designed for cross-ply tyres rather than the more modern radials.

 Category: